client9/client9-website-2017/content/post/system-fonts.md

 /* 1: Safari/Mac special, BlinkMac is the current
  *    Chrome method for using the mac system font
  * 2: Recent windows
- * 3: Usual or older systems defaults
+ * 3: Unusual or older systems defaults
  * 4: Unicode emojis
  */
 font-family: